PLTW-CSA/Spring-2020-CSCI-360-Database-Mgmt-Systems/Lectures/Topic 2.md

 + Distinction
   - The database schema changes very infrequently.
   - The database state changes every time the database is updated.
++ Meta-data
+  - The description of the schema constructs and constraints.

 + Schema is also called intension.
 + State is also called extension.